hortibonn/Plotting-High-Dimensional-Data/README.md

 # Plotting-High-Dimensional-Data

-Good visualition tools can allow for an overview of complex data and interactions.
-This is a collection of solutions to generate plots of high dimensionality.
+Good visualization tools can allow for an overview of complex data and interactions.
+This repository hosts a small collection of solutions to generate plots of high dimensionality.

 <!-- Links: start -->